-For the last two years, district staff and the Capital Improvement Planning Committee (CIPC) have been engaged in completing comprehensive assessment of the physical condition of district facilities to identify capital improvement needs.
-The data collected will be used to update the Educational Facilities Master Plan which will be the guiding document for the district's long term capital improvement planning and also may become the basis for a future bond measure.
+For the last two years, district staff and the Capital Improvement Planning Committee (CIPC) have been engaged in completing a comprehensive assessment of the physical condition of district facilities to identify capital improvement needs.
+The data collected has been used to update the Educational Facilities Master Plan which will be the guiding document for the district's long term capital improvement planning and also may become the basis for a future bond measure.

 Board Study Session | June 17